Click on names to see biographical information and photos.

 Ben McIndoe

 Ben McIndoe, a long-time payments industry professional, is President and CEO of Excelsior Payment Solutions.
-Ben focuses on strengthening and developing partnerships with small to medium-size businesses and evaluating new business to drive strategic growth.
-Prior to his career in Financial Services, he was an Executive with Karastan Rug Mills, now Mohawk Industries in various sales and product management roles.
+Ben focuses on strengthening and developing partnerships with small-to-medium-size businesses and evaluating new business to drive strategic growth.
+Prior to his career in Financial Services, he was an Executive with Karastan Rug Mills, now Mohawk Industries, in various sales and product management roles.
 Ben has been attending operas in the Triad area for the past 25 years.
-He first remembers taking his 2 now grown children, whom his wife Janet homeschooled, to the opera as part of their home-based education to experience live Opera performances.
-They would do a Unit Study based on the opera they attended Since then, he and his wife have taken hundreds of high school-aged youth to the opera.
-He enjoys touring the areas Viticulture regions, is a devout backyard ornithologist and is a Deacon at Christ Covenant Church.
+He first remembers taking his two now grown children, whom his wife Janet homeschooled, to the opera as part of their home-based education to experience live opera performances.
+They would do a Unit Study based on the opera they attended.
+Since then, he and his wife have taken hundreds of high school-aged youths to the opera.
+He enjoys touring the areas viticulture regions, is a devout backyard ornithologist, and is a Deacon at Christ Covenant Church.
 He is also on the Board of Trustees at Magnalia Foundation in Stokesdale.

 Clyde Nolan